Nisha-ydv3/ETH_PROOF_BEGINNER/README.md

 <h2>Authors</h2>
 This contract of making token is done by Nisha.
 <h2>License</h2>
-This project is licensed under
+This project is licensed under the [Nisha] license-see the LICENSE.md file for details.